Three-body decay $\phi\to\pi^+\pi^-\pi^0$ with Omn\`es-type final-state interactions: Numerical results and discussion

-The $\omega\pi^0$ component reported by KLOE ($I_{\omega\pi}=2.0\times10^{-4}$) is not included as a separate $\omega\pi^0$ amplitude in the present model, unlike in the KLOE three-component decomposition.
-Instead, the $\rho^0$-$\omega$ mixing prescription of Eq.~(\ref{eq:mixing}) implicitly generates a narrow $\omega$-like enhancement in the neutral two-pion channel through the $\delta_{\rho\omega}m_\omega^2/D_\omega(s_{+-})$ correction to the $\rho^0$ propagator.
-The resulting localized deformation visible in the neutral band of the Dalitz plot is physically equivalent to the $\omega\pi^0$ contribution identified by KLOE, although it appears here via the mixed propagator rather than as an independent amplitude.
-Since $I_{\omega\pi} = 2.0\times10^{-4}$ is two orders of magnitude smaller than $I_{\mathrm{dir}}$, its omission from the present fit is not expected to affect the determination of $g_{\phi3\pi}$ or $\Lambda_\Omega$ at the level of precision targeted here.
-A direct numerical comparison with $I_{\omega\pi}$ would require isolating the $\omega$-pole residue from the full mixed propagator, which is beyond the current scope and left for future work.
+Regarding the $\omega\pi^0$ component reported by KLOE ($I_{\omega\pi}=2.0\times10^{-4}$), the present model does not include a separate $\omega\pi^0$ amplitude in the sense of the KLOE three-component decomposition.
+Nevertheless, the $\rho^0$-$\omega$ mixing prescription of Eq.~(\ref{eq:mixing}) implicitly generates a narrow $\omega$-like enhancement in the neutral two-pion channel through the $\delta_{\rho\omega}m_\omega^2/D_\omega(s_{+-})$ correction to the $\rho^0$ propagator.
+The resulting localized deformation visible in the neutral band of the Dalitz plot is physically the same effect as the $\omega\pi^0$ contribution identified by KLOE, even though it enters here via the mixed propagator rather than as an independent amplitude.
+Since $I_{\omega\pi} = 2.0\times10^{-4}$ is two orders of magnitude smaller than $I_{\mathrm{dir}}$, its omission from the present fit is not expected to affect the determination of $g_{\phi3\pi}^{\rm eff}$, $g_{\phi\rho\pi}^{\rm eff}$, or $\delta_{\rm dir}$ at the level of precision targeted here.
+A direct numerical comparison with $I_{\omega\pi}$ would require isolating the $\omega$-pole residue from the full mixed propagator and is left for future work.

-Fig.~\ref{fig:dalitz}(a) and (b) show the reduced Dalitz-plot density for $\phi\to\pi^+\pi^-\pi^0$ in both two-dimensional and three-dimensional representations, respectively.
-In the two-dimensional plots, displayed with the $(x,y)$ variables, one clearly sees the dominant three-band pattern generated by the $\rho^0\pi^0$, $\rho^+\pi^-$, and $\rho^-\pi^+$ intermediate states.
+Fig.~\ref{fig:dalitz} shows the reduced Dalitz-plot density for $\phi\to\pi^+\pi^-\pi^0$ obtained with the FSI-improved amplitude of Eq.~(\ref{eq:FFSI_full}).
+In the $(x,y)$ variables, one clearly sees the dominant three-band pattern generated by the $\rho^0\pi^0$, $\rho^+\pi^-$, and $\rho^-\pi^+$ intermediate states.
 A narrow localized structure is also visible in the neutral channel.
 Since the mixing correction enters through the neutral two-pion invariant mass, this localized feature is naturally identified with the $\rho^0$-$\omega$ term.
-The three-dimensional representation in the same figure makes the hierarchy of contributions more transparent: the global Dalitz profile is governed by the resonant $\rho$ exchange, while the mixing term produces only a localized deformation.
-We also show those in panels (c) and (d) without the $\rho^0$-$\omega$ mixing term.
+The global Dalitz profile is governed by the resonant $\rho$ exchange, while the mixing term produces only a localized deformation.